kontent-ai/delivery-sdk-js/README.md

 ### Preview mode

 You can enable preview mode either `globally` (when initializing DeliveryClient) or `per query`.
 For example you disable preview mode globally, but you can enable it for one particular query for testing purposes.
+In each case you need to set `previewApiKey` of DeliveryClientConfig.

 #### Enabling preview mode globally